 This is a top of the line Yamaha GC20a concert classical guitar made in 1980.
 It is in excellent original condition, and truly amazing for a 36 year old instrument.
 The A series of Yamaha Grand Concert models (GC3a,5a,7a,10a,15a & GC20a) were made from 1979 to 1985.
 They are unique among the GC models because they have the smallest body size of all the series.
 They are closer in size to a Granada size guitar, which is interesting because during the 1960s, Yamaha paid Granada guitar maker Eduardo Ferrer an enormous amount of money to teach the Yamaha luthiers how to make perfect classical guitars.
 The GC20A model was actually built in Taiwan, but handmade by Japanese craftsmen.

-Amazingly, this instrument features Brazillian rosewood back and sides, a German spruce top, mahogany neck, ebony fretboard and rosewood bridge.
-Yamaha, or any other builder for that matter, is unlikely to ever create another instrument with Brazillian back & sides in the foreseeable future.
+Amazingly, this instrument features Brazilian rosewood back and sides, a German spruce top, mahogany neck, ebony fretboard and rosewood bridge.
+Yamaha, or any other builder for that matter, is unlikely to ever create another instrument with Brazilian back & sides in the foreseeable future.

 |Model||Yamaha GC20A Grand Concert Guitar|